kermitt2/grobid/Readme.md

 The GROBID extraction and parsing algorithms uses the [Wapiti CRF library](http://wapiti.limsi.fr).
 [CRF++ library](http://crfpp.googlecode.com/svn/trunk/doc/index.html) is not supported since GROBID version 0.4.
 The C++ libraries are transparently integrated as JNI with dynamic call based on the current OS.

-GROBID should run properly "out of the box" on MacOS X, Linux (32 and 64 bits) and Windows.
+GROBID should run properly "out of the box" on Linux (64 bits), MacOS, and Windows (32 and 64 bits).

 ## Demo